 4. Is it damp or is it cold air?
 Both would have the same colour on the scan.
 A moisture meter can help diagnose one from the other.
 However, moisture meters have their own limitations.

-5. How to inspect a property is a basic skill.
-Look for clues pre-scan to see when and how to plan the survey.
-Be methodical and take images and ensure they are recorded before leaving site.
+5. How to inspect a property is a basic surveying skill.
+Looking for clues pre-scan to see when and how to plan the survey.
+Being methodical and taking images and ensure they are recorded before leaving site.